My Ultimate Reading List

 Designing Data-Intensive Applications (Kleppmann)

-- Interesting examination on things like relational databases vs no-sql DBs, reliability vs access, stream vs batch.
+- Interesting examination on things like relational databases vs. no-sql DBs, reliability vs. access, stream vs. batch.

 -